PIETER DE VRIES ACS

 He is an ACS accredited Director of Photography and works in documentary and commercial production on most camera formats.
 He regularly collaborates with camera manufacturers during the introduction of new camera models.

-Based in Australia, he spends much of his time traveling, working on documentary programs for the BBC, NBC and ABC in the US, the National Geographic, Discovery, and History channels in the US, as well as ZDF in Germany, Canal Plus and TF1 in France, NHK in Japan, and others.
+Based in Australia, he spends much of his time traveling, working on documentary programs for the BBC, NBC and ABC in the US, the National Geographic, Discovery, and History channels in the US, as well as ZDF in Germany, Canal Plus in France, NHK in Japan, and others.

 His films have won numerous awards, including several Emmys, and BAFTA’s.
 Personally, he has been nominated for two Emmys, and won the Australian Cinematographer Society’s top Award, Cinematographer of the Year.
 He’s also won six ACS Golden Tripods for Best Cinematography.